rc-kid/rckid/HARDWARE.md

 ### External Crystal

 We are using the same crystal as AtTiny3217.
 The load capacitance is 12.5 pF, which is roughly in the middle of the rangle per datasheet.
-The 22pF capacitors are used in the datasheet, but also correspond to a relatively small stray trace capacitance ([online calculator](https://ecsxtal.com/crystal-load-capacitance-calculator/?form=MG0AV3))

-> TODO the external crystal is the same as for ATTiny3217.
-Is that ok?
-Should the capacitors have different values?
+While the dev-board had 22pF capacitors, the crystal looked like it is not swinging fully, so we are trying 15pF for the device, which would correspond to 5pF stray capacitance.
+This is under the assumption that lower than ideal capacitance is better than higher than ideal, but needs to be verified.
+Internet says this should not degrade the crystal accuracy too much as only a few seconds per week max.

 ## AVR (ATTiny3217)

 [ATTiny3217](datasheets/ATTiny3217.pdf) is used in QFN package and is responsible for power management, input & output (buttons, rumbler and display PWM) and some sensors (RTC clock, temperature sensor).
-All pins are used, with serial TX being routed to the debug port so that serial output (or simple pin) can be observed (unlike mkII where debugging the AVR was pain).
-The chip also runs from 3.3V as well, so it can't use VCC measurement to check battery levels (instead this is provided by the PMIC chip).
-Fixed pinout is as follows:
+All pins are used, the AVR_INT pin plays double duty as AVR interrupt to RP2350 and serial TX from the AVR chip for debugging (on RPI the pin matches alt UART0 RX).
+The chip also runs from 3.3V as well, so it can't use VCC measurement to check battery levels (instead it uses dedicated 100/200kOhm divider into a pin for voltage measurements.
+Pinout is as follows:

 - display backlight PWM on `PC0` (TCB0 WO alt)
 - rumbler PWM on `PA3` (TCB1 WO)
-- I2C SDA and SCL on `PB0` and `PB1` (default)
+- I2C SCL and SDA on `PB0` and `PB1` (default)
-- AVR_TX on `PA1` (UART TxD alt)
+- AVR_INT (and TX) on `PA1` (UART TxD alt)
 - 32.768kHz ext oscillator at `PB2` and `PB3`
-- PWR_INT at `PA2` (which is AIN2 for ADC0 in AAA battery mode)
+- VCC_SENSE at `PA2` (which is AIN2 for ADC0 in AAA battery mode)

 Remaining functionality is interchangeable as they are used simple digital pins, namely:
-- BTN_1, BTN_2, BTN_3 and BTN_4 for button matrix rows
+- BTN_1, BTN_2, BTN_3 and BTN_4 for button matrix rows (`PA6`, `PB7`, `PA7` and `PC2` respectively)
-- BTN_DPAD, BTN_ABXY, BTN_CTRL for button matrix cols
+- BTN_DPAD, BTN_ABXY, BTN_CTRL for button matrix cols (`PC4`, `PB5` and `PB6` respectively)
-- ACCEL_INT (input from accel)
+- ACCEL_INT (input from accel) at `PB4`
-- AVR_INT (output to RP2350)
+- CHARGING detection (low when not charging, high when charging) at `PA5`
-- VDD_ON and 5V_ON for IOVDD and 5V power rails
+- IOVDD_EN and 5V_EN for IOVDD and 5V power rails at `PC1` and `PA4`
-- RGB for neopixel control
+- RGB for neopixel control at `PC3`
-- QSPI_SS, connected to RP2350 QSPI_SS pin to boot into bootloader and/or sense cartridge presence
+- QSPI_SS, connected to RP2350 QSPI_SS pin to boot into bootloader at `PC5`

 ### Buttons